Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Warmup: Classification of ASPT with strong fermion parity symmetry

 \section{Warmup: Classification of $(1+1)D$ ASPT with strong fermion parity symmetry}

 As a preliminary example, we will consider systems characterized by strong $K=\mathbb{Z}_2^f$ fermion parity symmetry and weak bosonic $G=G_b$ symmetry.
 In other words, we assume that all bosonic symmetries are broken down to weak symmetry due to decoherence, while only the fermion parity symmetry remains strong.
 In the following section, we will extend the discussion to generalize the strong symmetry to an arbitrary abelian symmetry group $K$.
+Notably, though physically relevant, the fermionic case has certain technical subtleties due to fermionic statistics.
+Therefore, readers who are not familiar with fermionic tensor networks and topological states can directly turn to Sec.~\ref {Sec:Bosonic} for general discussions of bosonic ASPT phases.